defrance/docker-dolibarr-dev/README.md

 - Automatic SSL via Let's Encrypt.
 - Dynamic routing to containers without manual Nginx configuration.
 - Easy dashboard to monitor and manage exposed services.

+### 4️⃣ Apple Silicon Compatibility
+- This stack is optimized for **ARM64 architecture**, making it fully compatible with Apple Silicon (M1/M2) Macs.
+- All images and builds are tested to run smoothly on ARM.

+### 5️⃣ IMAP Warning
+- **IMAP is not installed by default** in this Dolibarr setup.
+- Enabling IMAP currently may cause **crashes or instability**.
+- For development purposes, avoid activating IMAP until proper support is added.

 ---